jneme910/Soil-Application-Metrics/README.md

-# Explanation of Web Soil Survey Metrics Spreadsheet
+# Explanation of Soil Application Metrics

 ## This is a brief overview for Web Soil Survey Metrics.
 Filter options are as follows: